- Neurostimulation in alcohol dependence: The effect of repetitive transcranial magnetic stimulation on cognitive functioning and craving

 - Research conducted at: Universiteit van Amsterdam

-Chapter 3: The right side for improving emotion regulation with rTMS: a pilot fMRI study (Embargo until 22 April 2018)
+Chapter 3: The right side for improving emotion regulation with rTMS: a pilot fMRI study (Embargo up to and including 22 April 2018)

-Chapter 4: Improving emotion regulation and reducing craving in alcohol dependence with transcranial magnetic stimulation: a functional magnetic resonance imaging study (Embargo until 22 April 2018)
+Chapter 4: Improving emotion regulation and reducing craving in alcohol dependence with transcranial magnetic stimulation: a functional magnetic resonance imaging study (Embargo up to and including 22 April 2018)

-Chapter 7: Summary, general discussion and conclusions (Embargo until 22 April 2018)
+Chapter 7: Summary, general discussion and conclusions (Embargo up to and including 22 April 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.